DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit2.png)

-	a) This allows you to edit the name of the speaker and the text that was transcribed
+	- This allows you to edit the name of the speaker and the text that was transcribed
-	a) If the checkox labeled "Change all Speaker 1" is checked, this will change all "Speaker 1" labeled timestamps to the name inputted
+	- If the checkox labeled "Change all Speaker 1" is checked, this will change all "Speaker 1" labeled timestamps to the name inputted

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit3.png)
 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit4.png)

 	Notice that all the "Speaker 1" timestamps have now changed
-	a) You can also update the transcription here.
+	- You can also update the transcription here.
 This example is updating the Object ID in the transcript

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit5.png)